eliasolcina/Ranking_Blocket_Bostad/README.md

 Some of the information is used for further analysis, where the information gets ranked on different criteria, and all of the listing are later ranked based on the rank sum.

+To summarize, the program scrapes relevant rental objects for the user, and ranks them based on three critera:
+ - How well the move in date for the rental object fits the users preference
+ - How much rent you pay per square meter
+ - Proximity to city centre in terms of access with public transport

 Selenium is used on the website to get around cookie-popups and also allows the program to press "next page" when there are many results, BeautifulSoup is used to create a "soup" out of all of the html-code and the Google Directions API was later used to calculate distances from rental objects to city centre in km and minutes by public transport.

 ### Screenshot from the Blocket Bostad website: